Mac Gargan: Venom

-Later on, through circumstances yet to be revealed, Norman Osborn reveals Spider-Man's true identity to Gargan and gives him orders to kidnap Peter's Aunt May should Osborn ever be captured and imprisoned.
+Later on, through unknown circumstances, Norman Osborn reveals Spider-Man's true identity to Gargan and gives him orders to kidnap Peter's Aunt May should Osborn ever be captured and imprisoned.
 When Spider-Man defeats Osborn, he is imprisoned and Gargan carries out Osborn's orders in kidnapping May.
-Gargan eventually summons Peter and tells him the only way he can see his aunt again is to break Norman out of jail.
+Gargan eventually summons Peter and tells him the only way he can see his aunt again is to break Osborn out of jail.
 Shortly thereafter, the Venom symbiote approaches Gargan, offering him new abilities, and Gargan becomes bonded with the creature.
 This would later give him an extra edge as part of Norman Osborn's Sinister Twelve.
-Even with these additional powers he is still swiftly defeated by Spider-Man, as Captain America, Iron Man, Daredevil, Yellowjacket, and the Fantastic Four deal with the rest of the Twelve.
-Though incarcerated, Gargan is unfazed, as with his new powers come the respect of becoming an "A-list" villain at last.
+As Venom, Gargan joins the Thunderbolts, utilizing electrical implants to keep Venom in check.
+Gargan expresses fear of the control the symbiote possesses over him, yet becomes addicted to its power.